 Gail holds a Chartered Director (CDir) designation in governance (McMaster), an MBA from the Rotman School of Management (University of Toronto), and a BSc.
 (Carleton University).
 Gail is a recipient of the Arbor Award for Exceptional Volunteer Service to the University of Toronto and in 2017 she was named one of Carleton University’s seventy-five best graduates in celebration of the school’s 75th anniversary.

 Canadian Partner, Mirador Global

-An Executive Leader & Human Resources Strategist with demonstrated success at national and global levels within the Pharmaceutical, Biotech and Health Sciences industries.
-Identifies, initiates and creates strategic plans for organizational transformation and performance enhancement.
-Delivers results through building and maintaining strong relationships internally and externally across all stakeholder populations.
-Recognized as a focused and ethical leader who demonstrates linear and abstract thinking to meet and exceed the needs of an organization.
+Michael Cloutier is an executive leader and human resources strategist with demonstrated success at national and global levels within the pharmaceutical, biotech and health sciences industries.
+Michael identifies, initiates and creates strategic plans for organizational transformation and performance enhancement, while delivering results through building and maintaining strong relationships internally and externally across all stakeholder populations.
+He is recognized as a focused and ethical leader who demonstrates linear and abstract thinking to meet and exceed the needs of an organization.

 Shelley Boyd, OBIO Director